 9. Track Project Progress

 Once project execution is underway, the project manager must monitor its progress.
-If the organization doesn’t have KPIs for measuring progress, the project manager should establish some.
+If the organization doesn’t have KPIs for measuring project progress, the project manager should establish some.
 They can be related to the project budget, schedule, deliverables, or other indicators.

 10. Keep Commitment High